vidsy/terraform-linter/README.md

 ## Docker

-The binary is also built to a container and pushed up to docker hub, to lint the files in the current directory run:
+The binary is also built to a container and pushed up to docker hub.
+To lint the files in the current directory run:

 ```
 docker run --rm=true -v ${pwd}:/stack vidsyhq/terraform-linter --tf-directory="/stack"